Don’t want to read the whole post? Here is our recommendation right away, if you want to read more continue below.

 It features a filter consisting of two layers; the outermost layer is heat-proof, which allows the device to get a hold of ashes that are about 140 degrees hot.
 The other inner layer is meant to trap ultra-fine ash and dust.
 The rest of the ash vacuum, including the canister and holes, are made of metal, which makes the entire appliance heat-proof.

 The device’s metal canister can hold up to 3 gallons of ashes.
-And you’ll know when it’s FULL indicator flashes red.
+And you’ll know when it’s because the FULL indicator flashes red.
 This is a very helpful feature as users don’t have to necessarily open the canister, take out the filter, and get dirty in the process by checking whether it’s full or not.

 - Metal nozzle